Dijker/nu.dijker.PaperTrails/README.md

-# PaperTrails - Advaned Logging and Log management.
+# PaperTrails - Advanced Logging and Log management.

 This app makes it possible to add time based logging to your flow's.

-You may leave me a donation if you love my work.
-****
+For details see the APPSTORE.md or Athom App Store https://apps.athom.com/app/nu.dijker.papertrails

+## Version 0.1.2
+* Fixed errors, typo's, contributors and donation button.

 ## Version 0.1.1
 * Enable Save settings Refresh interval